GenRewrite: Query Rewriting via Large Language Models: Evaluation

-\item How does \tool compare to a straighforward application of the out-of-the-box LLM?
-In other words, do our NLR2s, counterexample-based correction algorithm, and utility score make a considerable impact on boosting LLM's performance? (\S\ref{sec:expr:llmbaseline})
+The evaluation aims to answer the following questions: \begin{enumerate}[leftmargin=0.5cm] \item How does \tool compare to a straighforward application of the out-of-the-box LLM?
+In other words, do our NLR2s and counterexample-based correction algorithm considerably boost the LLM's performance? (\S\ref{sec:expr:llmbaseline})

 \item How does \tool compare to state-of-the-art rule-based query rewriting approaches?
 Specifically, which approach can optimize more queries and which approach yields more speedup for the rewritten queries? (\S\ref{sec:expr:traditionalbaseline})